 Do Poles celebrate International Pizza Day?
-Posted by Kasia on Feb 9, 2021 in Countries, Culture, food, Places to eat
+Posted by Kasia on Feb 9, 2021 in Culture

 We sure love gołąbki, pierogi, bigos and pączki (we will have plenty of these in just couple of days!)…but we also love a good pizza!
 You heard it right, it might not be Italian quality, but Poles are great pizza makers as well!
 And they sure know about International Pizza Day!

 And what a better day to talk about it if not International Pizza Day?! (my family is having one after fun day of skiing as well:))

 Growing up in Poland I only remember few pizza outings with my family.
 For the most part, my mother used to make one for us, whenever we asked for it.
 It was definitely not a pizza i eat and experience here in USA though.
 My mother would make it in a dip dish ( kind of a lasagna dish).
 It had thick crust, mushrooms and caramelized onions…and it was my absolute favorite!

 Later on, when I was a teenager, pizza started being popular and you were able to get it almost everywhere!

 There are 2 major things you have to know about pizza in Poland though!!!

 First of all, don’t be surprise if you order pizza from a food truck, and it is actually on a baguette, not on traditional crust!
 Sometimes this is considered “pizza” in Poland.
 This late-night snack, popular in many food trucks across Poland, is an Eastern European cousin to French-bread pizza, built on a savory base of sautéed mushrooms.
 It has countless toppings options, just like Italian pizza!